AbcreatorDev/BetterGamepassService/docs/index.md

 ````Lua
 .ClassName
 ````
-Defaults to 'GamePassService' **Not repliacted to the module script.**
+Defaults to 'GamePassService'. **Note: Not replicated to the module script.**

 ### Events